hampus/fiberio/README.md

 that need it, while still being able to use FiberIO for the rest.

-In theory, it's possible to run FiberIO on multiple threads and having fibers scheduled completely separately on each thread.
+In theory, it's possible to run FiberIO on multiple threads and having fibers scheduled completely independently on each thread.
 That works perfectly fine, but it's not the intended use case.
 Communication between fibers on different threads work the same as communicating with other threads generally (see above).
 Fibers will never be migrated between threads, as part of the design of FiberIO.